yonas-g/Transformer/README.md

 # Transformers

-This is a PyTorch based minimal implementation of the transformers architecture [Attention Is All You Need](https://arxiv.org/abs/1706.03762) by Vaswani et al., 2017
+Minimal PyTorch implementation of the Transformers architecture from Vaswani et al.'s 2017 paper, [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
+This repository serves as a deep dive into understanding key architectures and their nuances, including architecture design and training techniques.

 ## Components
 - Tokenizer (Embedding)

-- Module:
+- Modules:
     - Attention
     - AddNorm
     - MLP

 - Encoder:
+    - EncoderLayer
+    - Encoder

 - Decoder